ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

                         count[i][j][e] = 1;
                     }
                     // If number of edges is 1
-                    // Path exists if a direct edge exists if (e == 1 && graph[i][j]!=0)
+                    // Then path exists only if a direct edge exists if (e == 1 && graph[i][j]!=0)
                     {
                         count[i][j][e] = 1;